On Pretraining Data Diversity for Self-Supervised Learning: Acknowledgements

 In this supplementary material, we present additional experiments and insights on our findings presented in the main paper.
 First, we further develop the inconsistencies found within an incorrectly-normalized framework (Section~\ref{supp:compute}).
-Then, we propose different settings for our analysis at scale (Section~\ref{supp:alternative-settings}).
+Then, we present rerun some of the experiments from Section~\mainref{sec:exp-part1} on multiple seeds to understand the statistical significance of our findings (Section ~\ref{sec:stat_sig}).
+After, we propose different settings for our analysis at scale (Section~\ref{supp:alternative-settings}).
 We extend our analysis on label quantity in Section~\ref{supp:labels}.
 Finally, we introduce additional details about our settings and implementations (Section~\ref{supp:details}).
 For reproducibility of our results, we will share on GitHub our codebase, along the fine-tuned parameters and the data ordering files.

-For improved readability, all references to the main paper Sections and Tables in blue (e.g. ``Section~\mainref{sec:intro}'').